What You Need to Know About Separation and Divorce

 My wife and I have decided to separate and that I should be the one to leave, but I’m concerned about what you said about Desertion.
 Is there anything I can do before I go to protect myself?

-In a word, “yes”.
+Yes there is.
 In fact, there are several things you can and should do:

 - Tell your spouse your plans well in advance.
 Domestic relations is a lot like diplomacy between nuclear super powers.
 Before the U.S. sends up an atmospheric research missile over Greenland we make sure the Russian air defense people are notified in writing several days in advance, so they aren’t startled by the sudden appearance of one of our missiles on their radar screens.
 By the same token, you really don’t want your spouse to return home from work one day to find the front door swinging on its hinges and all the furniture moved out.